Uganda Travel Advisory

 O D K E N H U T C

-Reconsider travel to Uganda due to crime and terrorism.
+Reconsider travel to Uganda due to crime, terrorism, and anti-LGBTQI+ legislation.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 If you decide to travel to Uganda: